papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 The other is coming up with those ideas to begin with.

-_If either one of those is on shaky ground . . ._
+_If either one of those animals is on shaky ground . . ._

 ---